Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/01_Classes/05_Fields.md

 <br>

 > [!Important]
-> Always initialize `List<dataType>` whenever it is declared inside class, dont leave it empty
+> Always initialize `List<dataType>` whenever it is declared inside class, dont leave it empty to avoid `NullExceptionError`
 >
 > Thus, either initialze it at top, or inside constructor, but never leave it empty